isw-kudos/kudos-docs/docs/boards/msgraph/notification-bot.md

 This bot will be used to post notification to Microsoft Teams triggered by actions performed in Kudos Boards.

-> Note: this step is optional and cannot be achieved if you do not meet the pre-requisites.
+> Note: this step is optional and cannot be achieved if you do not meet the prerequisites.

 ![Bot notifications](/assets/msgraph/teams/bot_conversations.png)

 ---

-## Pre-Requisites
+## Prerequisites

 - **Boards deployment is accessible from the web (no VPN)**